 Notes:

-2. Tesco Mobile: From 2024, Tesco Mobile will introduce charges for roaming in Spain and other European countries.
+2. Tesco Mobile: In 2025, Tesco Mobile will introduce charges for roaming in Spain and other European countries.
 This will apply to all customers who joined or upgraded after the 16th June 2022.

 3. Three: On Three, you’ll pay £2 per day to use your mobile phone in Spain.
 This is unless your Three Pay Monthly plan started on or before the 30th September 2021 (if this is the case, you’ll benefit from inclusive roaming across Europe).
 You’ll also get inclusive roaming on Three’s Value and Complete Pay Monthly plans.